 Scavenger Hunts are are a fun game that children love and teachers can use to promote early literacy and language skills.

 Print selected LessonPix picture cards based on the current unit of study or theme.
 (Laminate if desired) Hide the pictures around the room or designated area.
 Have students hunt for these pictures.
-Here are some variations of a scavenger hunt game used to develop early literacy skills in young children.
+Here are some variations of a scavenger hunt game with picture cards used to develop early literacy skills in young children.

 - Picture to Object: Give each child a picture.
 Have the students hunt for a matching object.